Strong Advocacy from a Pasadena Fathers' Rights Lawyer

 Courts consider the health, safety and welfare of children as a priority in establishing long-term custody patterns, which means you must prove your case early.
 In matters of custody and visitation, your children's future may be established starting with the first settlement discussions or hearings after a divorce or custody case is filed.

 Why You May Need to Establish Paternity

 In order to establish your custodial rights, it may be necessary to legally establish that you are the father of your children.
 This is especially important to do promptly in cases where the mother is already in a different relationship, or was officially with someone else at the time your child was conceived and/or born.

 If you wait for a custody or support issue to arise, it may be too late to establish your full access to your child as a father for several reasons.
 Most common is the fact that a man who has knowledge of a child but waits years to establish paternity may be considered to have abandoned that child and to have lost his rights.
 Practically speaking, a child with no established bond to a parent is less likely to have a loving relationship with that parent in the future.
 There are other situations where time limits and legal presumptions may bar you from establishing your paternity.
 As soon as you learn of your paternity we can fight aggressively on your behalf to ensure your rights are upheld.

 Let Our Experienced Attorneys Fight For You.
 Contact Us Today!

-You deserve the opportunity to foster a paternal relationship with your children, and your children deserve a relationship with you.
+You deserve the opportunity to create and maintain a paternal relationship with your children, and your children deserve a relationship with you.
 Do not let a stubborn ex-spouse or former girlfriend interfere with your rights be in your children's lives.

 Take the first step and call Gille Law Group to schedule a case evaluation!